twitocode/Tantalum/content/Notes/Religion/Unit 1 Review.md

 <!--ID: 1743891470087-->

 ---
-# Name each of the Corporal Works of Mercy
+# Name each of the Corporal Works of Mercy and give an example for each
 1. Feed the hungry
 2. Give drink to the thirsty
 3. Clothe the naked